PlusLeee/C-beginning/README.md

-This is a program created as a scrap paper for passing problemms on OJ.
+This is a program created as a scrap paper for passing problems on OJ.